 - Slide film 6-8 stops

-35mm film that comes in metal canisters is used by the Canon EOS-1n-rs.
-35mm film can also be referred to as 135 film, and it is the most widely used type of film.
+35mm film that is in canisters is used by the Canon EOS-1n-rs.
+It can also be described as 135 film, and it is the most popular type of film.

-The only other film format you are likely to encounter is 120 or 220 film that is used by medium format cameras}.
+The only other film format you are going to encounter is 120 or 220 film that is used with medium format cameras}.

-Virtually all available 35mm film for sale at this point has a DX code.
-This lets cameras to auto detect and set the ISO of the film canister loaded into the camera.
+Most commercially available 35mm film made these days has DX encoding.
+This will allow electronically controlled cameras to auto detect and set the ISO when the canister is loaded.

-You will find just a few possibilities for where to get 35mm film processed.
-For a more detailed discussion of the possibilities go to my guide on Where to Develop Film.
+You will find a range of possibilities for where to get film developed.
+For a more complete explanation of the choices see my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies do not develop film locally.
-They send the film away to be processed by a separate company.
-As a consequence, you won’t be given your processed negatives back.
+WARNING: Film does not get processed on site at big box stores and pharmacies.
+They send the film off-site to be processed by a 3rd party.
+Consequently, you will not get your processed negatives back.

 - Develop Film at Home